NBC's

 Sen. John Kerry, D-Mass., calls Mitt romney "a candidate in confusion."

-"Take the ships.
+is why I tweeted that they sunk the battleship."Take the ships.
 As a Navy guy, when I was in the Navy, we had 680-something ships.
 There's not anybody that questions today that our Navy is the most powerful on the seas, that we don't have the most powerful military in the world.
 We spent more, as the president said tonight, than the next 10 nations in the world — China, Russia, Great Britain, France all put together — we spend more. ...

 "I have to tell you: I was stunned.
 Mitt Romney scares — he really scared me tonight.
 I mean, this is a guy, if people think he's ready to be president, this country's going to go back to the Bush policies that took us to Iraq."